Praz314159/Ideological-Population-Dynamics/Notes.md

 values for each.
 More importantly, I can plot all three against eachother for the same initial conditions.
 This gives a good visualization of how the different hiring strategies affect the ideological makeup of the organization.

-3/10/20: I'm now conducting a fixed point analysis of the system of nonlinear differential equations.
+**3/10/20**: I'm now conducting a fixed point analysis of the system of nonlinear differential equations.
 It looks like the easy fixed point analysis given in the Strogatz paper won't be applicable here.
 However, it might be possible to conduct a generalized stability analysis using methods involving eigenanalysis of the Jacobian.
 I also was able to think a bit more carefully about the system of differential equations I orginally drew up.
 I realized several flaws which have now been corrected.

-3/7/20: For the past few days, I have been working on the mathematical characterization of the system.
+**3/7/20**: For the past few days, I have been working on the mathematical characterization of the system.
 There are multiple areas in which things are illdefined.
 Perhaps I should have begun with the mathematical characterization then implemented the model to validate analytical results.
 In particular, I have finally come up with what I think is a workable metric for polarization that is constructed, first, using an average of three values that tell us how distant from being equal each subpopulation is relative to the others.
 Note that this average, which we'll call rho_0 is in [0,inf).
- Because we want the polarization value to be in the interval [0,1), we take Polarization = 2/pi*arctan(rho_0).
+ Because we want the polarization value to be in the interval [0,1), we take Polarization = 2/pi x arctan(rho_0).
 Now polarization is increasing as rho_0 increases and converges to a limit of 1 on [0,inf).

-2/29/20: Ran a test today that confirmed that the salient variable in anti-self replication here is how exhaustive the search for moderates is.
+**2/29/20**: Ran a test today that confirmed that the salient variable in anti-self replication here is how exhaustive the search for moderates is.
 If the hiring pool is sufficiently compromised, then if the search isn't exhaustive enough, then the organization will end up hiring As and Bs instead of moderates.
 More accurately, the organization will hire with the same bias as the hiring pool, and polarization will steadly increase.

-2/27/20: For some reason, when in ASR mode, whenever a new AB is hired, he is hired to the same position.
+**2/27/20**: For some reason, when in ASR mode, whenever a new AB is hired, he is hired to the same position.
 In one case it was position 99.
 It looks like when ASR mode is entered, any AB will always resign.
 We therefore get stuck in a rut, where the same position resigned by an AB is filled by an AB who then resigns again.
 There is a choice here about whether or not to assume that the